White House Security Clearance Trouble Shines Light On 'High Risk' Backlog Problem

 The FBI conducted interviews with Porter's former spouses, and the New York Times reported that Porter told his second wife, Jennifer Willoughby, that he believed the allegations against him had delayed his receiving a security clearance.
 His first wife, Colbie Holderness, released photos of herself with a black eye.
 Porter denies the allegations.

 A second White House official, David Sorensen, was forced out Friday after allegations of domestic abuse by a former spouse surfaced.
 Sorensen was a speechwriter.
 He, too, denies to allegations.
+A White House official told NPR's Tamara Keith that Sorensen's position did not require a security clearance, but that his background check was ongoing.

 President Trump seemed to leap to their defense Saturday, tweeting that "peoples lives are being shattered and destroyed by a mere allegation."